daoo/astcrt/README.md

 Decoding
 --------

-The reference implementation by ARM[3] can be used for testing the decoder.
+The reference implementation by ARM[3] can be used for decoding.

 Run it with the following commands: